AhmedKhaled590/MatrixFlatten/readme.md

 ## Description

-A 3D-1D (Integer - String - Double - Arbitary Input) Matrix Flatten written in java.
+A 3D-1D Matrix Flatten written in c++.
-The program runs an arbitary example at the beginning then ask user for dimensions of matrix , type and then data.
+The program runs an arbitary example at the beginning then ask user for dimensions of input matrix and data.

 ## Run Program

 ```
-java flatten.java
+g++ flatten.cpp
+./a.exe
 ```

 ## Screenshots